 Cloud Me: A simple gadget that, when clicked together, shares the owner’s personal information and common interests.
 Cloud Me constantly uploads personal data based on parameters set by the owners.
 An embedded LED provides information about a person’s emotional state.
 Ideal for speed dating.

-Virtual Feedback System for Cross Cultural Communication: A computer-based system designed to communicate cross-cultural and non-verbal messages – as well as latent emotions.
-Using multi-coloured cubes, people share feedback anonymously by rotating cubes to signal AGREE (green), DISAGREE (red) and DESIRE TO INTERRUPT (yellow).
-Rotations are captured onscreen, and provide important cues to speakers, moderators and meeting participants.
+Virtual Feedback System for Cross-Cultural Communication: A computer-based system designed to communicate cross-cultural and non-verbal messages – as well as latent emotions.
+Using multi-colored cubes, people share feedback anonymously by rotating cubes to signal AGREE (green), DISAGREE (red) and DESIRE TO INTERRUPT (yellow).
+Rotations are captured onscreen and provide important cues to speakers, moderators and meeting participants.
 VFSCCC could be particularly relevant for situations involving people from different cultures who find it challenging to question, interrupt or disagree with others.